Tips for using the Automation editor

 - on the canvas,

-- on the Program Summary page and the “This node is disabled” message is displayed when you hover your mouse over the node.
+- on the Program Reporting page and the “This node is disabled” message is displayed in the Node Details widget when you click the node.

 Overriding conflicting changes